Envoy Troubleshooting¶

 Log Files¶

-Embody writes detailed logs to dev/logs/ in your project directory.
-Check the most recent Embody-*.log file for the full picture — the Textport ring buffer only holds 200 entries.
+Embody writes detailed logs to the log folder in your project directory (default logs/, set by the Log Folder parameter).
+Check the most recent <project>_YYMMDD.log file for the full picture — the Textport ring buffer only holds 200 entries.